webdriverio-community/wdio-cucumberjs-json-reporter/README.md

 ## Metadata
 As said, this report can automatically store the metadata of the current machine / device the feature has been executed on.

-To customize this you can add this by adding the following object to your `capabilities`;
+To customize this you can add IT by adding the following object to your `capabilities`

 ```js
 // Example wdio.conf.js